langurmonkey/gaiasky-web/content/licenses/_index.md

 - In the case of datasets sourced from other places (SDSS, Gaia DRx, etc.), the original licenses apply.
 Please, refer to the original sources.
 - In the case of datasets that we have created them from scratch, the license that applies is [CC-BY](https://creativecommons.org/licenses/by/4.0/).

+# Credits

+If you use Gaia Sky in your shows, or produce audiovisual material with it and want to acknowledge our work (not required), you can use the following credit line:

+> These animations make use of Gaia Sky (Toni Sagristà, ARI/ZAH, Heidelberg University) -- https://gaiasky.space

+If you use Gaia data, you need to acknowledge it following [these guidelines](https://www.cosmos.esa.int/web/gaia-users/credits).
+For imagery and outreach material made by ESA, it is typically sufficient to use:

+> Credits: ESA/Gaia/DPAC